StarKRE/Elementary/README.md

 ```

 ### Play Unity:
->  My app is a singleton!
+>  My application is a singleton!

 >  User repository is created!